Walthamstow Stadium: Opening

 It cost Chandler £24,000 to buy the site and the Art Deco parapet entrance was built in 1932 with the clock tower and totalisator board being designed by Thomas & Edge Ltd. builders of Woolwich.
 The grand official opening was on Monday 19 June 1933, opened by Jack Kid Berg and in which aviator Amy Johnson presented a trophy as a guest.

 Pre-war history

-From 1931 to 1943 the stadium underwent three major rebuilds as Chandler strived for the perfect stadium.
+From 1931 to 1943 the stadium underwent three major rebuilds as Chandler strove for the perfect stadium.
 The kennels and paddock were situated between the third and fourth bends with a veterinary room and trainers room at either end.
 Between the first and second bends was the Senior Club sandwiched by two stands.
 The back straight had one large covered stand but the home straight had another Senior Club which was located under the upstairs ballroom and dance band.
 There were two tea rooms and a wet and dry bar in the main grandstand and sixteen tote buildings.
 The track was 440 yards in circumference and was described as the slowest and most difficult course in London.
 The hare was an 'Inside Sumner' and there was an artesian well near the fourth bend used for watering the track.